Thomas Dilward

 Thomas Dilward (c.
 1817 – July 9, 1887) was an entertainer who appeared in blackface minstrel shows from 1853 until the early 1880s under the name Japanese Tommy.
 He was also sometimes billed as "The African 'Tom Thumb'" and the "African Dwarf Tommy".
 Dilward is one of only two known African-Americans to have performed with white minstrel companies before the American Civil War (the other being William Henry Lane).

-Dilward's size, between 23 and 36 in in height, made him a "curious attraction" and allowed him to take to the stage with whites at a time when almost no black men did; in addition, his stage name may have been intended to hide his ethnic background.
+Dilward's size, between 23 and 36 in in height, made him a "curious attraction" and allowed him to take to the stage with white entertainers at a time when almost no black men did; in addition, his stage name may have been intended to hide his ethnic background.
 He was famous for his skills at singing, dancing, and playing the violin.
 He has also been credited in John Russell Bartlett's 1877 Dictionary of Americanisms with having invented the word hunky-dory (spelled in apparent Japanese fashion, Hunkidori, and mentioning Yeddo), meaning "Superlatively good" or "everything is all right".
 (Note: However, Nicoline van der Sijs provides evidence of the phrase gaining popularity in the US via multiple channels, and the likely primary origin is as a variation on the Dutch word hunk used in children's games meaning "home base".
 This may demonstrate that Dilward popularized the term rather than inventing it.)
 In 1887, the Indiana State Sentinel newspaper stated that Dilward was of Native American and African American ancestry.